scaffold-eth/se-2-challenges/README.md

 > 💬 _Hint:_
 > The `deposit()` function receives ETH and also transfers $BAL tokens from the caller to the contract at the right ratio.
 The contract also tracks the amount of liquidity (how many liquidity provider tokens (LPTs) minted) the depositing address owns vs the totalLiquidity.

-> 💡 **Remember**: Everytime you perform actions with your $BAL tokens (deposit, exchange), you will need to call `approve()` from the `Balloons.sol` contract approving the DEX to handle a specific number of your $BAL tokens.
-To keep things simple, you can just do that from `Debug Contracts` tab.
+> 💡 **Remember**: Every time you perform actions with your $BAL tokens (deposit, exchange), you'll need to call `approve()` from the `Balloons.sol` contract **to authorize the DEX address to handle a specific number of your $BAL tokens**.
+To keep things simple, you can just do that from `Debug Contracts` tab, **ensure you approve a large enough quantity of tokens to not face allowance problems**.

-> 💬💬 _More Hints:_ The `withdraw()` function lets a user take both ETH and $BAL tokens out at the correct ratio.
+> 💬💬 _More Hints:_ The `withdraw()` function lets a user take his Liquidity Provider Tokens out, withdrawing both ETH and $BAL tokens out at the correct ratio.
 The actual amount of ETH and tokens a liquidity provider withdraws could be higher than what they deposited because of the 0.3% fees collected from each trade.
 It also could be lower depending on the price fluctuations of $BAL to ETH and vice versa (from token swaps taking place using your AMM!).
 The 0.3% fee incentivizes third parties to provide liquidity, but they must be cautious of [Impermanent Loss (IL)](https://www.youtube.com/watch?v=8XJ1MSTEuU0&t=2s&ab_channel=Finematics).

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code </summary>